musesum/Tr3/README.md

 ```
 ### Graph's inputs and ouputs may contain values

-activations values can be passed as either inputs, outputs, or syncs
+Activations values can be passed as either inputs, outputs, or syncs

 ```c
 a >> b(1) // an activated a (or a!) sends 1 to b